movebit/move/language/move-analyzer/editors/code/README.md

 * Integrated common Aptos development commands into Command Palette, support Aptos Code Snippets automatic completion (currently only init function);
 * Support parallel development of multiple projects under the same directory;

-## Note:
-If you have move-analyzer or sui-move-analyzer installed locally, it is important to disable other plugins according to your current project needs to avoid conflicts and waste of computing resources when using aptos-move-analyzer.